openspending/fiscal-data-package/spec/index.md

 *Diagram illustrating how the mapping connects the "physical" model (raw CSV files) to the "logical", conceptual, model.
 The conceptual model is heavily oriented around OLAP.  ([Source on Gdocs](https://docs.google.com/drawings/d/1krRsqOdV_r9VEjzDSliLgmTGcbLhnvd6IH-YDE8BEAY/edit))*
 {: style="text-align: center"}

-### Logical Model

-The logical model has some key concepts:

-* Amount (money): fiscal information fundamentally relates to amounts of money.
-  * Key subconcepts are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)
-  * Date / Time: most financial transactions have a date or time associated
-* Description(s): fiscal information frequently has some kind of description or summary
-* Entities who spend or receive monies: entities, whether individuals or organizations, are the spenders or receivers of money.
-  * Payor: the entity expending money
-  * Payee: the entity receiving money
-* Classifications (taxonomies): for example, that a given transaction relates to Healthcare, or is a capital vs non-capital expenditure.
-* Project / Programs: expenditure is often linked to a specific project or program

-The actual description implementation utilises [OLAP][olap] terminology (and ideas).
-Key aspects for our purpose are:

-* Numerical *measures*: these will be the monetary amounts in the spending data
-* Dimensions: dimensions cover all items other than the measure
-  * In OLAP, "attribute" is also used for dimensions that are "single-valued" - for example, a description field.

-From an OLAP perspective many of these dimensions may not split out in actual separate tables but map to attributes on the fact table if they are very simple (e.g. a given classification may just be a single field).

 ### Measures

 Measures are numerical and define the columns in the source data which contain financial amounts.
 Each measure is represented by a hash in the `measures` array.
 The hash structure is like the following: